-Step 4: Remember to Keep it Human
+Step 4: Keep it Human

 Automation doesn’t mean you should lose a personal touch.
 Keep things human by prioritizing certain interactions during the holidays that are worth your direct, real-time involvement.

 Monitoring engagements from your audience via comments or mentions is important.
 Use this opportunity to directly connect with and provide excellent customer service to your customers.
-Pay attention to your notifications and respond in real-time to your followers when they interact with your brand.
+Pay attention to your notifications and respond in real-time (when possible) to your followers when they interact with your brand.

 Creating calendar alerts or reminders will help you remember when to incorporate real-time posts into your holiday social media strategy.
 Don’t miss the opportunity to share a photo of your festive decorations with a message of warm wishes or a video of fireworks on New Year’s Eve.

 Pro Tip: Download the mobile apps for Twitter, LinkedIn, and Facebook to easily push your real-time content from your mobile device across several platforms.
 To catch your engagements as soon as possible, make sure each app’s mobile notifications are on.

 Ignoring your social media during the holiday season is a missed opportunity to connect with your customers during peak vacation times.
 With these four steps to automate your holiday social media, you’ll gain peace of mind that you’re making the most out of increased holiday social media usage.
 Even better, you’re able to free up your time for important work like eating leftovers and recharging for next year.

 Automate your social media by taking advantage of free tools and planning ahead.
 Be sure to add your own spin to keep your accounts personal and authentic.
 Take advantage of calendar alerts or reminders that prompt you to share content in the moment.